Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball

 \subsection{Generating Player Careers}

 }

 We fit a mixed-effects model using the player data described in Section \ref{sec:data}.
 Our goal is to obtain the variance components of the fitted model to simulate baseball player careers.
-The model of consideration is of the form In detail, this model relates the performance metric \(Y_{pq}\) (in our case, transformed OPS) for player \(p\) at age (season) \(q\) to a baseline level via the fixed effect \(\beta_0\).
-The only covariate \(X\) in the model is age, which is assumed to have a cubic relationship with the response variable, transformed OPS.
+The model of interest is of the following form: In detail, this model relates the performance metric \(Y_{pq}\) (in our case, transformed OPS) for player \(p\) at age (season) \(q\) to a baseline level via the fixed effect \(\beta_0\).
+The only covariate \(X\) in the model is age, which, similar to previous work mentioned in Section \ref{sec:lit}, is assumed to have a quadratic relationship with the response variable, transformed OPS.
 Another component is the observational-level error \(\epsilon_{pq}\) with variance \(\sigma^2\) for player \(p\) at age \(q\).
 We also introduce the random effects \(b_{0p}\), which represents the deviation from the grand mean \(\beta_0\) for player \(p\), allowing a fixed amount of shift to the performance prediction for each player.
 In addition, to incorporate the variability in production across the season \(q\), a random effect parameter \(\tau^2\) is included.
-Our modeling approach is implemented using the \texttt{lme4} package in \texttt{R} (Bates et al., 2015).
-We utilize the sources of variance from the fitted model to simulate 1000 careers for baseball players of age 21 to 39.
+Our modeling approach is implemented using the \texttt{lme4} package in \texttt{R} \citep{Bates2015lme4}.
+We use the estimated variance components from the fitted model to simulate 1000 careers for baseball players from the ages of 21 to 39.

 \hypertarget{sec:drop}{